srgvetal/macos-workspace-labels/README.md

 ## Contributing
 PRs are welcome!
 Especially for translations and macOS version compatibility.

 If this script helps you, star the repo and spread the word:
-**Apple should let us name Spaces natively.**

----

-P.S.
-If you’re with Apple or know someone there: naming Spaces would massively improve multi-project workflows.
-Let’s make it happen.
+Naming Spaces would massively improve multi-tasking workflows. **Apple should let us name Spaces natively.** Let’s make it happen.